imsaifun/Quixnav/README.md

 # Quixnav
-A whole navigation for admin dashboard
+A multipurpose navigation for admin dashboard